Hadto note

 Apprenticeship benefit

 There is also a training benefit here.
 One of Hadto’s goals is to help software apprentices become strong builders inside real businesses.
-Description logics teach a healthy engineering habit: do not hide trade-offs.
-State them.
-Bound them.
-Monitor them.
+Description logics teach a useful engineering habit: do not hide trade-offs behind clever tooling.
+Name the supported inference.
+Show the failure mode.
+Be clear when the model is only good enough to surface a candidate for review.

 That mindset transfers well beyond ontologies.
-It is how systems survive contact with reality.
+It is how systems stay legible when they move from a lab exercise into payroll, scheduling, handoffs, and accountability.